SEI-York/ROCKME-open-source/README.md

 replicability of the spatial approach and of successful models addressing the specific needs of historic city centres.
 ROCK is a Horizon 2020 funded project.

 See the official website [about](https://rockproject.eu/about) page for more details.

+## How to quote ROCKME

+If you ever need to quote the tool in papers or reports the correct way of reporting is:

+Topi, C., Cambridge, H., Wang, G., Anderson-Morris, I., Green D., 2021, ROCKME: A monitoring reporting evaluation and leanring tool for large scale EU demostration projects.
+Stockholm Environment Institute at the University of York.
+York.
+UK. https://github.com/SEI-York/ROCKME-open-source/

 ## Setting up a Development environment
 Modify the `.env.example` file according to your environment and rename it to `.env`.